drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 4: Salicylanilides

-The replacement of the phenolic OH by a methoxy, leads to the complete loss of the biological activity: the hydroxyl is therefore important and is likely be involved as a hydrogen bond donor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-4-salicylanilides-6780f7d1'><i class='fa fa-play' aria-hidden='true'></i></button>The replacement of the phenolic OH by a methoxy, leads to the complete loss of the biological activity: the hydroxyl is therefore important and is likely be involved as a hydrogen bond donor.
 But is it an intra-molecular hydrogen bond (fixing the conformation in a bioactive geometry) or a hydrogen bond that is formed with the receptor?
 Other factors including changes in the volume, the physico-chemical properties of the molecule such as the polar surface area, acidity, hydrophobicity, solubility, solvation etc... must also be envisaged.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/OH-example4.png){: loading=lazy }